MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 A new file include/memorymap.h has been added to avoid having the software hardcode addresses etc. in the source code.

-The test program in src/main.c prints out 70 numbered lines of text.
-In the current implementation, the text will wrap around, and the last lines will appear at the top of the screen.
-This is controlled in lib/printf.c lines 38-43.
+The test program is copied from the previous episode and modified to print out the result of the calculation.

 The beauty of using standard library functions like this is that the same test progam can be compiled using a standard C compiler, e.g. gcc, and can be run -